aaryalamkhade/Decimal_To_Binary/README.md

 # Decimal_To_Binary
-Cpp code to convert decimal to binary
+Cpp code to convert decimal to binary.